atomone-hub/genesis/CONSTITUTION.md

 ### Article 3.E.
 The Common Pool

-The Common Pool tax proceeds shall apply to transaction fees and inflationary ATOMs, and shall be sent to the Community Pool.
+The Common Pool tax proceeds shall apply to transaction fees and inflationary ATONE NOs, and shall be sent to the Community Pool.

 The Common Pool Tax rate shall initially be 2%, but can be increased up to 50% by two-thirds supermajority of the AtomOne Hub governance.